-This particular fungal disease is caused by the Monilinia vaccinii-corymbosi fungus.
-It is nearly always present in the soil, but a cool, wet spring can set the stage for serious losses.
+The Monilinia vaccinii-corymbosi fungus is nearly always present in the soil.
+And a cool, wet spring can set the stage for crop losses.

 Symptoms of mummy berry

-A healthy summer blueberry bush is thick with leaves and twigs, blossoms and fruit.
-After a cool, wet spring, however, you may notice that some of the blueberries shrivel up, turning hard and grey.
+A healthy summer blueberry bush is thick with leaves, twigs, blossoms, and fruit.
+After a cool, wet spring, you may notice that some of the blueberries shrivel up, turning hard and gray.
 Before the fruit even appears, you may see a coating of brown or blue spores on the veins of infected leaves.
-You may also see drooping, wilting, brownish flower clusters that are turned in on themselves, before they turn brown and die.
-Immature fruit falls to the ground and twig tips become blighted in a condition called ‘shoot strikes’ and die.
-This is mummy berry.
+You may also see drooping, wilting, brownish flower clusters that are turned in on themselves before they turn brown and die.
+Immature fruit falls to the ground, and twig tips become blighted in a condition called shoot strikes and die.
+These are all symptoms of mummy berry.

 Controlling mummy berry

-Once infection occurs, all you can do is removed the diseased tissue and either burn it or throw it in the trash.
+Once infection occurs, remove any diseased tissue and throw it in the trash.
 You can reduce the chance of mummy berry causing too much damage in your garden with these tips: